AdaCore/ada_language_server/doc/settings.md

 ## Configuration Sources

-The ALS loads configuration settings from different sources in the following order:
+The ALS loads configuration settings from different sources.
+All configuration sources are loaded in the following order:

-1. The file `$XDG_CONFIG_HOME/als/config.json`, if it exists.
+1. A global user configuration file `$XDG_CONFIG_HOME/als/config.json`, if it exists.

-1. The file `.als.json` in the directory where ALS is spawned, if it exists.
+1. A workspace-specific `.als.json` file in the directory where ALS is spawned, if it exists.

    This is the prefered location to store project-specific settings that are tracked in version control and shared among developers.